UniversalDependencies/docs/contributing_language_specific.md

 ## pos/index.html

-List of universal tags with unused tags crossed out (see Finnish for an example).
+List of universal tags with unused tags crossed out (see <a href="http://universaldependencies.github.io/docs/fi/pos/index.html">Finnish</a> for an example).
 Each tag is linked to a subpage with a language-specific definition and examples.
 Minimally, this should be a restatement of the universal definition with at least one language-specific example added.
-Preferably, it should add more information, for example, about inflectional categories of a part of speech in the specific language (see Swedish ADJ documentation for an example).
+Preferably, it should add more information, for example, about inflectional categories of a part of speech in the specific language (see <a href="http://universaldependencies.github.io/docs/sv/pos/ADJ.html">Swedish ADJ</a> documentation for an example).

 ## feat/index.html

-List of morphological features with unused universal features crossed out and language-specific features preceded by a + (see Finnish for an example).
+List of morphological features with unused universal features crossed out and language-specific features preceded by a + (see <a href="http://universaldependencies.github.io/docs/fi/feat/index.html">Finnish</a> for an example).
 Each feature is linked to a subpage with a language-specific definition and examples.
 Minimally, this should be a restatement of the universal definition with at least one language-specific example added.
-It should also make clear which values are used for a given feature, since this may vary across languages (see Swedish Case documentation for an example).
+It should also make clear which values are used for a given feature, since this may vary across languages (see <a href="http://universaldependencies.github.io/docs/sv/feat/Case.html">Swedish Case</a> documentation for an example).

 ## overview/syntax.html